 Carnival of Aalst

 Carnival is a Christian festival celebrated in the last 3 days before Ash Wednesday.
 Traditionally, the festival starts on Sunday and ends on Shrove Tuesday.
-At midnight, the Lent start for 40 days until Easter.
-So carnival is really the last chance to eat and drink what you want before Lent starts.
+At midnight, the Lent begins for 40 days until Easter.
+So carnival is the last chance to eat and drink what you want before Lent begins.
 Because the celebration of Easter occurs on a different date each year (depending on the first full moon in Spring), the celebration of carnival also occurs on different dates each year.
-In 2023, Aalst carnival is on Sunday, February 19th.
+In 2025, Aalst carnival starts on Sunday, March, 2nd.

 It is a street carnival where on Sunday around 70 local carnival groups participate in a parade where they address local, national, and international topics.